Hold up. Excuse me? Come again. Sugar free…fondant?!

 The same curiosity that lead me to create a sugar-free buttercream recipe lead me to attempt to answer, “Could it be done to fondant?”
 Well, it can!

-Before we get into the recipe, here’s some #realtalk about this fondant:
+Before we get into the recipe here’s some #realtalk about the fondant:

 It has a pleasantly sweet, marshmallow-y kind of flavor.
 The products I used in this recipe are sweetened with Erythritol and Sucralose.
 The sweetness they impart tastes slightly different than the sweetness of refined cane sugar found in traditional fondant.
 If you’re already on a sugar-free diet, then this is nothing new to you.
 If you’re trying this for the first time, you might notice the subtle difference.